Purpose & Principles

 • Investigate the claims made in the complaint.

-We will keep the person making the complaint up-to-date on our progress, particularly if there are any delays.
+We will keep the person making the complaint up to date on our progress, particularly if there are any delays.
 We will also communicate the outcome of the complaint using the most appropriate medium.
 Which actions we decide to take will be tailored to each case and take into account any statutory requirements.

 4. Determine outcome and provide reasons for decision